akgupta1337/ChatCraft/README.md

 [Watch the demo here](https://youtu.be/O1dv50w1hDM)

 ## Description
-ChatCraft is an innovative WhatsApp chat bot project that showcases expertise in web automation, intelligent command parsing, and dynamic content generation.
+ChatCraft is an simple WhatsApp chat bot project that showcases expertise in web automation, smart command parsing, and dynamic content generation.
 Leveraging external APIs, it provides real-time information such as weather updates, news, and more.
 The project's robust reminder system enhances user engagement by delivering timely and personalized reminders.

 ## Usage
 ```bash